crazzfeng/sendcloud-docs/docs/Email API/ip-access.md

   **Caution**: To avoid locking yourself out, add all necessary IP addresses and confirm they are correct before turning on the main switch.
 </Callout>

-## Viewing Request IP Logs and Blocking History
+## Request IP Logs and Blocking History

 Aurora SendCloud records API request logs for the past 30 days to help you manage and troubleshoot issues.